bastienmichaux/notes/g/cs/cs.tree.md

 ## Binary Search Tree

-A binary search tree (BST) is a special kind of binary tree: they are ordered and sorted.
+A binary search tree (BST) is a special kind of binary tree: all nodes in a BST are ordered and sorted.

 A BST obeys the following constraints:
 - the left child contains a value smaller than the parent